José Félix Aldao: Desert campaign

 In late 1832 Aldao returned to Mendoza, where he was given the post of commanding general of the province.
-He campaigned against Indians of the south - pehuenches and ranqueles - and in 1833 made another campaign, combined with the Desert Campaign (1833–34) that Juan Manuel de Rosas, the former governor of Buenos Aires had arranged.
+He campaigned against native nations of the south - pehuenches and ranqueles - and in 1833 made another campaign, combined with the Desert Campaign (1833–34) that Juan Manuel de Rosas, the former governor of Buenos Aires had arranged.
 Among the leaders who accompanied Aldao were two future governors of San Juan, Martín Yanzón and Nazario Benavídez.
 This column gained a partial victory over the Ranquel chief Yanquetruz in fierce fighting on 31 March and 1 April 1833 at Arroyo del Rosario, in today's La Pampa Province.
-The Argentines prevailed but suffered considerable losses in the aftermath.
+The Argentines prevailed but suffered considerable losses in the aftermath, when an outpost was overrun and almost all its occupants killed.
 The column reached the Colorado River and fixed that river as the southern boundary of the province.
-Their retreat was disastrous, stalked by thirst and hunger.
+Their retreat was disastrous, with the troops stalked by thirst and hunger.
 Still, the south of the province was pacified and some Chilean farmers settled there who wintered their cattle in the valleys of the cordillera of the Andes.

 Aldao became the Federalist leader in the west of the country and imposed his authority over the governments of the neighboring provinces of San Juan and San Luis.
 After the death of Quiroga, Aldao adopted a posture of obsequiousness toward Rosas.
 By that time he was starting to show symptoms of madness, perhaps caused by syphilis or by a tumor on his forehead.